Conservation and heritage

 Whether your property is listed, in a conservation area or simply an older building, practical advice on its maintenance and repair can be found on Historic England's website

-One of the district’s greatest assets is its attractive built inheritance.
-The council has a duty to assess and review whether particular parts of Wycombe District should be designated as conservation areas in order to safeguard its distinctive character.
+One of Wycombe’s greatest assets is its attractive built inheritance.
+The council has a duty to assess and review whether particular parts of Wycombe should be designated as conservation areas in order to safeguard its distinctive character.

-There are 61 conservation areas in Wycombe district, which range from small rural groups of buildings to town centres.
+There are 61 conservation areas in Wycombe, which range from small rural groups of buildings to town centres.

 A conservation area is a group of buildings whose character, interest and history make them worthy of special protection and enhancement.
 The main attributes that define the special character of an area are its physical appearance and history, including the form and features of buildings and the spaces between them, their former uses and historical development.